-- To apply for a grant, you need to have an outstanding balance of $1,000 or less, and should have demonstrated some attempt to make payments towards your bill.
+- Have an outstanding balance of $1,000 or less, and have demonstrated some attempt to make payments towards your bill.

-- You may receive one CCF grant per account-holder annually (one per year).
+You may receive one grant per account-holder annually (one per year).
 If a grant application is denied and your circumstances change, you can apply again in the same year.

 The fastest way to have your application reviewed is to apply online, but you can also fill out and submit a paper application.
 Service BC locations across the province have copies of the paper application form [PDF, 126 KB].